-The game ended by draw vote in Spring 1912 in the following center counts:
+The game ended by time limit after the Fall 1906 turn in the following center counts:

 After a down year for recruiting in Season 9 in which only 21 first-time Weasels played with us, we redoubled our recruitment efforts this season.
 Our work is paying off.